Third Eye Blind (album): Touring

 Third Eye Blind performed across the United States alongside Eve 6 on MTV's Campus Invasion tour.
-The band also performed as an opening act for The Rolling Stones and U2 on their respective tours.
+The band also performed as an opening act for the Rolling Stones and U2 on their respective tours.
+The band performed the album in its entirety during the first Summer Gods Tour in 2017.

 Reception

 Critical reception to Third Eye Blind was generally positive.
 Stephen Thomas Erlewine of AllMusic described Third Eye Blind as "easy on the ears," stating that "its straight-ahead professionalism makes it a pleasurable listen for post-grungers".
 David Grad of Entertainment Weekly described the album as "balancing a cheery ear for harmonies with a finely honed sense of despair".

 Third Eye Blind was a sleeper hit, entering the Billboard album charts at number 135 and then peaking at number 25 nearly a year after release.
-The album spent a total of 106 weeks on the chart, and was certified 6x platinum by the RIAA in August 2001.
+The album spent a total of 106 weeks on the chart, and was certified 6× platinum by the RIAA in August 2001.
 As of April 2017, Third Eye Blind has sold over 6 million units in the U.S., selling approximately 84,000 units in its best week.
 The album remains as Third Eye Blind's most successful release, accounting for the plurality of their career sales.

 Legacy

+In 2017, the band reissued the album to celebrate its 20th anniversary, which includes three rerecorded versions of their initial unreleased songs "Alright Caroline", "Scattered", and "Tattoo Of The Sun", and five demos.

 In 2022, Avril Lavigne cited the album as one of the biggest influences in her music career.